 Roasting asparagus is quick and easy — if the stalks are thick and woody, consider using a vegetable peeler to peel away the outer tough layer of the stalks.

 Heat the oven to 400 degrees F. Line a baking sheet with aluminum foil.
 Rinse asparagus and pat dry.
 Trim about 1/2-inch from the stalky ends then discard.
 Chop trimmed asparagus into 1-inch pieces then place onto the baking sheet.
 Toss with olive oil then lightly season with salt and fresh ground black pepper.
 Spread into a single layer.
 Bake until tender, 12 to 20 minutes depending on the thickness of your asparagus.

 While the asparagus roasts, crack eggs into a bowl, season with a pinch of salt then whisk until well blended.
 Set aside until asparagus is done.

-- Heat a 8 to 10-inch non-stick frying pan to medium low heat.
-Add the butter and allow to melt until it bubbles.
-Add the egg mixture and allow to set for about 10 seconds then use a fork to stir the egg mixture, gently lifting and moving the cooked egg so any liquid mixture goes beneath it.
-After about 30 seconds, the egg should have formed and be uniformly cooked, but still moist.
+Melt the butter in a 10-inch nonstick skillet over medium low heat.
+When it is bubbling, swirl the butter around the pan then pour in the eggs.
+After 10 seconds, stir the egg mixture, gently lifting and moving the cooked egg so any liquid goes beneath it.
+After about 30 to 60 seconds, the egg should have formed and be uniformly cooked, but still moist.
 Add the goat cheese and asparagus.
-With the help of a spatula, fold the omelet over onto itself and serve immediately.
+With the help of a spatula, fold the omelet over onto itself and serve.